 Leader Election is an important part of building distributed and scalable web applications.
 Often applications may have multiple replicas and could be deployed in a number of ways.
-Using the principal of read-many-write-one and a concensus algorithm, application replicas are all able to coordinate for a lease to be able to perform write-sensistive tasks to avoid data duplication or conflicts.
-Whether writing an application as a monolith or soley a scheduler, ensuring one replica writes greatly increases reliability.
+Using the principal of read-many-write-one and a consensus algorithm, application replicas are all able to coordinate for a lease to be able to perform write-sensitive tasks to avoid data duplication or conflicts.
+Whether writing an application as a monolith or solely a scheduler, ensuring one replica writes greatly increases reliability.

 ❓ What is leader election?